Jarmila Wolfe: 2010: Top 50 breakthrough and first singles WTA Tour title

 Starting 2010 with the task to re-enter the top 100 she started the year at Brisbane and Sydney falling in second round of qualifying.
-Then lost another tough three-set first round at Australia Open to Sofia Arvidsson, 2–6, 6–4, 4–6.
-Groth remained in Australia to gain ranking points and was very successful winning the $25k Sydney, finalist at the $25k Burnie and a quarterfinalist at the Mildura ITF.
+Then lost another tough three-set first round at Australia Open to Sofia Arvidsson.
+Groth remained in Australia to gain ranking points and was very successful winning the $25k Sydney, finalist at the $25k Burnie and a quarterfinalist at the Mildura ITF event.
 She also had success in doubles with a semifinal and final showings at the Burnie and Mildura ITF events.
 She received a wildcard entry into the French Open and played Chan Yung-jan in the first round.
-Groth moved into the second-round winning 6–2, 6–3.
-She then played Kimiko Date-Krumm from Japan.
-She beat Date-Krumm who had knocked out Safina the round before, 6–0, 6–3.
+Groth moved into the second round winning 6–2, 6–3.
+She then played Kimiko Date-Krumm from Japan and beat Date-Krumm who had knocked out Safina the round before, 6–0, 6–3.
 Groth then faced fellow Australian player Anastasia Rodionova.
-They played a long three-setter but Groth prevailed 6–3, 5–7, 6–2.
-In the fourth round, she lost to Kazakh Yaroslava Shvedova 4–6, 3–6.
-Her French Open performance was her best in Grand Slam tournaments.
-After the French Open, she was ranked No. 88.
+They played a long three-setter but Groth prevailed.
+In the fourth round, she lost to Kazakh Yaroslava Shvedova.
+Her French Open performance was her best in Grand Slam tournaments whereafter she was ranked No. 88.

-At Wimbledon, she progressed to the fourth round where she was beaten by Venus Williams, 6–4, 7–6.
+At Wimbledon, she progressed to the fourth round where she was beaten by Venus Williams.

 On 23 August, she reached a new career high ranking of 56 and became the second highest ranked Australian behind No. 6, Samantha Stosur.

 At the US Open, she lost to Maria Sharapova in the first round in three sets.
 In doubles, partnering Klára Zakopalová, she defeated Angelique Kerber and Līga Dekmeijere.

-After the US Open, Groth participated in the Guangzhou International Open as top seed.
-She made it to her first WTA Tour final defeating Edina Gallovits in the semifinals 6–0, 6–1 in 38 minutes.
-In the final, Groth defeated Alla Kudryavtseva 6–1, 6–4 to win her maiden title.
-Groth's ranking rose to a career high of 41 as a result of her performance.
+After the US Open, Groth participated in the Guangzhou International Open as top seed and made it in the semifinals stunning Edina Gallovits, 6–0, 6–1 in 38 minutes.
+In her first WTA Tour final, Groth defeated Alla Kudryavtseva 6–1, 6–4 to win her maiden title.
+Groth's ranking rose to a career-high of 41, as a result of her performance.

-Her next tournament was the Korea Open where she faced top seed Nadia Petrova in the first round.
-She lost 3–6, 2–6.
+Her next tournament was the Korea Open where she lost to top seed Nadia Petrova in the first round.